Affiliate Disclosure

 Drain Plug Torque: What the Numbers Actually Mean

 Across a wide spread of Japanese, European and American passenger cars, drain plug torque specs commonly fall somewhere in the range of 25 Nm to 45 Nm (roughly 18–33 ft-lb), with a large cluster of popular JDM engines closer to 25–35 Nm.
-But that range is wide enough to matter, and if you guess wrong on an aluminium sump, you will feel it.
+But that range is wide enough to matter, and if you guess wrong on an aluminum oil pan, you will feel it.
 Use a proper click-type or beam torque wrench set to the confirmed OEM value — not an impact gun, not a breaker bar by feel.

 | Engine / Platform Type | Typical Range (Nm) | Typical (ft-lb) |